Mohsen Badawi

-Mohsen Badawi (Arabic: محسن بدوى; born November 10, 1956, in Cairo, Egypt) is an entrepreneur, political activist, and writer.
+Mohsen Badawi (Arabic: محسن بدوى; born November 10, 1956, in Cairo, Egypt) is an Egyptian entrepreneur, political activist, and writer.

 Biography

 Mohsen Badawi went to the Jésuites school in Cairo and graduated from Cairo University he is the Chairman of Abdurrahman Badawi Center for Creativity since January 2008, the Chairman of Aracom Systems since 1984, co-founder of the Egyptian Soviet Chamber of Commerce (1989), the main founder and first Chairman of the Canada Egypt Business Council "CEBC" (2001–2003), member of the Egyptian Romanian Friendship Association (1988–1991), member of the Arab Scientific Transportation Association (1989-) and a member of The Egyptian International Economic Forum] (2003-).

 He has been included in the International Who's Who gazette since the 1991/1992 edition.

 Personal life

 He currently resides in Cairo, Egypt.
 He is the great-nephew of Abdel Rahman Badawi.